![]() The

 Charlatan Vol. 1 No. 1 (Sept.
 1963), "Fearless,

-different splash page)
+but with different splash page)

 Charlatan Vol. 1 No. 4 (Feb.
 1964), "Wonder Wart-Hog Meets the Merciless, Masked Meanie!" (reprinted from Texas Ranger)